-Pair these lamb kabobs with Greek Salad, Greek Potato Salad or Grilled Bacon Wrapped Asparagus for a simple summer meal.
+Pair these lamb kabobs with Greek Salad, Greek Potato Salad, Watermelon and Arugula Salad, or Grilled Bacon Wrapped Asparagus for a simple summer meal.
 Or make it a feast and invite some friends by serving along with homemade pita bread, white bean hummus, tzatziki, baba ganoush, and pickled red onions!

 The Best Cuts of Lamb for Kababs

 Because you’ll be marinating the lamb for 4 to 6 hours before grilling, you can use cuts of lamb that are less expensive than tender loin or rib chops.
 I recommend boneless leg of lamb or lamb shoulder.
 When you cut the lamb into cubes, trim off excess fat.